-The Lansdowne sewer siphon crosses the river adjacent to the Colombo Road Bridge.
-This structure is at risk of damage in high flow events, and it sits within the erosion study area.
+LOW The Lansdowne sewer siphon crosses the river adjacent to the Colombo Road Bridge.
+This structure is at risk of damage in high flow events, and The irrigation water intake for the rugby grounds on the northern bank of the Waipoua River is located within the erosion study area.
+Any changes in bed level would also potentially impact on the functionality of this intake. it sits within the erosion study area

 Houses are located within the modelled 1% AEP flood extent.
-No currently managed issues exist
+No currently managed issues exist.

-MODERATE Mahunga Golf Course [135]
+Mahunga Golf Course [135]